ahmedsam007/NanoJet/PRIVACY_POLICY.md

 The extension accesses the following data **only locally** to perform its function:

 1. **Cookies**: Read from websites to enable authenticated downloads (e.g., downloading private videos).
-These cookies are passed directly to your local IDMMac app and are never sent anywhere else.
+These cookies are passed directly to your local NanoJet app and are never sent anywhere else.

 2. **Page Content**: Scans web pages for `<video>`, `<audio>`, and media URLs to detect downloadable content.
 This information stays in your browser and is only used to show you download options.

 3. **Network Requests**: Monitors network requests on pages to detect media URLs (e.g., .mp4, .webm files).
 This data is processed locally and never transmitted externally.

-4. **User-Agent and Referrer Headers**: These are read from your browser and passed to your local IDMMac app to ensure successful downloads.
+4. **User-Agent and Referrer Headers**: These are read from your browser and passed to your local NanoJet app to ensure successful downloads.
 No external servers receive this information.

 ## Permissions Explained